 The Master of Arts International Relations program serves as an information repository for international relations events and their implications in today’s world.
 Integrating the disciplines of political science, history, anthropology, international law, sociology, and geography, the Master of Arts in International Relations provides students with the interdisciplinary education necessary for better understanding the complicated nature of global issues and events.

-St. Mary’s offers three graduate program options: on-campus, online and off-campus at Fort Hood Army Post in Killeen.
+St. Mary’s offers two graduate program options: on-campus and online.

 The on-campus program offers a Master of Arts degree in International Relations concentration options in Security Policy, International Development Studies, and International Conflict Resolution.
-The online and off-campus programs offer a Master of Arts degree in International Relations with a concentration in Security Policy.
+The online program offers a Master of Arts degree in International Relations with a concentration in Security Policy.